kaysalawu/azure-network-terraform/4-general/02-appgw-azlb-daisy-chain/README.md

 curl -4 icanhazip.com
 ```

-Sample output (yours will be different)
+Sample output (your result will be different)

 ```sh
 $ curl -4 icanhazip.com